How To

 Why Should You Put A Strap On Your Guitar?

 In order to play guitar while standing, it is usually necessary to have your guitar secured with a strap.
-Not only do they prevent you from dropping your guitar and potentially damaging it, but they also allow you to relax your left hand grip and free up your strumming arm, which will result in smoother playing.
+Not only do straps prevent you from dropping your guitar and potentially damaging it, but they also allow you to relax your fretting hand grip and free up your strumming arm, which will result in smoother playing.

 Do You Have To Drill Into Your Guitar?